learn-the-web/topics/advanced-performance-checklist/index.md

     items:
       - 'Redundant HTML has been removed: no divitus, no hidden content, etc.'
       - 'All broken links and resources are removed.'
-      - 'HTML has been minified.
-[CloudFlare](https://www.cloudflare.com/)'
+      - 'HTML has been minified.<br>[CloudFlare](https://www.cloudflare.com/)'
-      - 'SVGs are embedded when they are only used on a single page.'
+      - 'SVGs are embedded when only used on a single page.'
       - 'Offscreen images are loaded on demand.'
       - 'Put CSS `<link>` tags at the top, inside `<head>`'
       - 'Duplicate and redundant CSS has been removed.'